New super-resolution technology enables more detailed brain imaging | ExBulletin

 New imaging technologies have the potential to detect neurological disorders such as Alzheimer’s disease at an early stage, allowing doctors to diagnose and treat patients more quickly.
 An imaging technique called super-resolution combines positron emission tomography (PET) with an external motion tracking device to create a very detailed image of the brain.
 This study was presented at the 2021 Virtual Annual Meeting of the Society of Nuclear Medicine and Molecular Imaging.

-In brain PET imaging, image quality is often limited by unwanted movements of the patient during scanning.
-In this study, researchers used super-resolution to take advantage of the subject’s normally undesirable head movements to improve the resolution of brain PET.
+To brain In PET imaging, image quality is often limited by unwanted movements of the patient during scanning.
+In this study, the researchers are super-Solution It takes advantage of the subject’s normally undesirable head movements to improve the resolution of brain PET.

 Experiments with moving phantoms and non-human primates were performed with PET scanners in combination with external motion tracking devices that continuously measure head movements with extremely high accuracy.
 Acquisition of static reference PET was also performed without inducing movement.
 After combining the data from the imaging device, researchers recovered PET images with significantly higher resolution than those achieved with static reference scans.